 We are subject to various legal proceedings, claims and regulatory matters, the outcomes of which are subject to significant uncertainty.
 We determine whether to disclose or accrue for loss contingencies based on an assessment of whether the risk of loss is remote, reasonably possible or probable, and whether it can be reasonably estimated.
 We analyze our litigation and regulatory matters based on available information to assess the potential liabilities.
 Management's assessment is developed based on an analysis of possible outcomes under various strategies.
 We accrue for loss contingencies when such amounts are probable and reasonably estimable.
 If a contingent liability is only reasonably possible, we will disclose the potential range of the loss, if estimable.
 We record losses related to contingencies in cost of operations or general and administration expenses, depending on the nature of the underlying transaction leading to the loss contingency.
 Contingent liabilities accounted for under purchase accounting are recorded at their fair values.
 These fair values may be different from the values we would have otherwise recorded, had the contingent liability not been assumed as part of an acquisition of a business.
+See Note 4, Business Acquisitions for disclosure over a contingent liability assumed as part of the acquisition of a business.

-See Note 10, Commitments and Contingencies to our consolidated financial statements included under Item 8 of this Annual Report on Form 10-K for further disclosure.
+See Note 4, Business Combinations and Note 10, Commitments and Contingencies to our consolidated financial statements included under Item 8 of this Annual Report on Form 10-K for further disclosure.